s-hiiragi/python3-holodule-archiver/README.md

 For the present you can create a html that contains all the past schedule by using generate_html.py.

-## How to create a develop environment
+## How to create a develop/runtime environment

 ```py
 python -m venv .venv